How to DIY shutters for the enhanced comfort and beauty of your home

 Step 1: Cut the frame and slats

-Start with ¾” plywood and cut using a skill saw to turn the full sheet of plywood into four smaller pieces.
+Start with ¾” plywood and cut using a miter saw to turn the entire sheet into four smaller pieces.
 The inside window and louver frames are made using ¾” plywood.
 The slats will be made from ½” plywood.
 Cut the ½” plywood into smaller sections, then cut the slats with a table saw, ensuring each cut is perfectly straight.

 Step 2: Chamfer each slat